Support Vector Machine (SVM)

 High-dimensional SVM (important intuition)

-In real-world machine learning problems, models often work with tens, hundreds, or even thousands of features, forming a high-dimensional space that cannot be visualized physically.
+In real-world machine learning problems, models often work with tens, hundreds, or even thousands of features.
+Although these high-dimensional spaces cannot be visualized physically, the underlying mathematics remains the same.

 from sklearn import svm